georgesims21/procdfs/README.md

         - [x] 1.1.2: Queue to allow for the BFS search [queue.c](src/queue.c)
         - [ ] 1.1.3: BFS algorithm~

+    - [x] 1.1: Mirror procfs with basic directories and files

-    - [ ] 1.2: Write simple bash ls/cat commands on the mounted filesystem
+    - [x] 1.2: Write simple bash ls/cat commands on the mounted filesystem
+        - [x] 1.2.1: ls procfs == ls mountdir
+        - [x] 1.2.2: cat files in procfs == cat files in mountdir

     - [ ] 1.3: Be able to handle standard utility commands like iostat fstat etc